Funerals memorialize the passing of a loved one.

 Despite the intention of many funerals to be a "celebration of life", most emphasize death and its permanence.
 Often, attendees are obliged to view the chemically prepared remains of a loved one, colleague or friend, lying prone, under artificial lighting, much like meat is displayed inside the glass counters of upscale delicatessens.
-All too often, those closest to the deceased must stand for hours on end by the open end of the coffin to greet visitors who have come to pay their respects.
+All too often, those closest to the deceased must stand for hours at the coffin to greet visitors who have come to pay their respects.

 Last Call Funerals puts a new spin on a venerable but increasingly irrelevant tradition that connects closure with the purchase of a casket.
 We recommend that you trade a thousand dollars worth of embalming for a couple rounds of drinks and appetizers for 50 or more of the Great Goner's friends and relatives!